-Water is a precious natural resource which we have to protect and manage with care.
+Water is essential for human life, nature and the economy.
+The EU’s water policy has been successful in helping to protect water resources, and the quality of EU bathing sites is a good example.
 The efforts of the European Union to ensure clean and healthy bathing waters commenced in the 1970s.
-The 2006 Bathing water Directive (the "new" Directive, repealing by 2014 the "old" 1976 Bathing Water Directive) has the purpose to preserve, protect and improve the quality of the environment and to protect human health.
+The 2006 Bathing Water Directive has the purpose to preserve, protect and improve the quality of the environment and to protect human health.
 The provisions of the Directive include a number of obligations for Member States, as well as rules generally applicable all across the EU.

 One of the elements of the new Directive will be logos informing bathers in the vicinity of the beach on bathing water quality.
 The Commission adopted on the 27 May 2011 a decision establishing a symbol for information to the public on bathing water classification and any bathing prohibition.
 The adopted logos are already available.